epomatti/azure-cheatsheet/README.md

 [How it works](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/application-proxy#how-application-proxy-works)

 - AAD Application Proxy allows users to connect to an on-premises app without VPN
+- Azure AD Enterprise Application is required **first** - the configuration of the Application Proxy Service is done per app
-- On-premises Application Proxy Connector is required
+- On-premises Application Proxy Connector is required (it runs on Windows on-prem)
   - The connector may authenticate to the on-premises Active Directory
-- Azure AD Enterprise Application is required